Search

 Megan Burke

 Megan Burke joined the Boston University women's soccer program in July of 2022.
-The 2023 campaign will be her second with the Terriers.
+The 2024 campaign will be her third season with the Terriers.

 In her first season in 2022, BU captured an 11-8-1 record, going 6-3 in Patriot League play and reaching the Patriot League Tournament semifinal round.
 Six Terriers picked up All-Patriot League honors, while the Terriers led the league with three Academic All-Patriot League selections.